Tag Archives: aging

 I went to Gareth and Wendy’s wedding in 1983.
 My son was days old when I wrapped us both in a blanket and ventured out.
 It was April and one of those Texas spring days with the sun out and a blustery wind.
 It was a beautiful outdoor wedding in the Texas Hill Country

-I called a mutual friend this week to make sure she knew of his passing .
+I called a mutual friend this week to make sure she knew of his passing.
 She reminisced of a road trip they took, camping along the way.
 “I had such a crush on him.”
 I think we all did.

-A friend wrote on his FB page, “If I was told that as of yesterday there were no more mountains on earth, I think it would feel the way I feel hearing there is no more Gareth.
+Another friend wrote on his FB page, “If I was told that as of yesterday there were no more mountains on earth, I think it would feel the way I feel hearing there is no more Gareth.
 It’s simply impossible.
 I love that guy. ❤️.”
 What a lovely sentiment.

 His page is filling up with stories, sadness, and shock.
 He was such a dear person.